Lab 2: Browser DevToolsWinter 2025

 A Web Inspector or a Browser Inspector is part of the Development Tools suite.
 It helps to identify and locate what’s inside the web page in a browser.
 With the Web Inspector, we can explore and manipulate the browser’s code to see the screen’s sudden changes.
 This is also popularly referred to as “inspecting an element”.
 The inspector shows the CSS, HTML, and JavaScript of the web page so that the developer or the tester can analyze the web page and use the browser developer tools’ features to run checks, observe network activity, and see what information the website is caching, among other things.

-Project 2 requires the use of Firefox’s Page Inspector for a host of reasons, so it’s important to familiarize yourself with how to access it.
-To open the Firefox GUI Page Inspector, right-click on a webpage and click ‘Inspect’.
+Project 2 requires the use of the page inspector for a host of reasons, so it’s important to familiarize yourself with how to access it.
+To open the page inspector, right-click on a webpage and click ‘Inspect’.

-Task 2 Navigate to the EECS 388 Lab 2 Spec in the Firefox GUI.
+Task 1 Navigate to the EECS 388 Lab 2 Spec in the browser.
 The webpage has a secret message embedded in the HTML that you can see through the Page Inspector.
 Copy the secret message into submit.toml.

 Hint: The Hidden Message is contained in an HTML comment underneath the ‘Find the Secret String’ subheading in the Lab Assignment 2 spec.
 Highlight the Find the Secret String subheading, right click, and then click Inspect.